Cloud and Virtual Networking Concepts

 NFV, SDN, SD-WAN, and SASE

-Network function virtualization moves functions such as firewalls, routers, load balancers, WAN optimization, and intrusion prevention from dedicated appliances into virtual machines or cloud services.
-Software-defined networking separates the control plane from the data plane so policy can be programmed centrally.
-SD-WAN uses software control to choose WAN paths based on business policy, application, link health, and security requirements.
-SASE combines wide-area networking concepts with cloud-delivered security services such as secure web gateway, CASB, zero trust network access, and firewall service.
+Network function virtualization (NFV) moves firewalls, routers, load balancers, WAN optimizers, and IPS from dedicated appliances into virtual machines or cloud services.
+Software-defined networking (SDN) separates the control plane (decisions) from the data plane (forwarding) so a central controller programs behavior via APIs.
+SD-WAN uses software control to choose WAN paths per application across broadband, LTE/5G, and MPLS based on link health and policy.

 |---|---|---|